ickb/proposal/README.md

 - The first `4 bytes`, currently zeroed, are reserved as unionID in case of future iCKB updates.
 - The single deposit unoccupied CKB capacity is stored in `6 bytes`, this poses an hard-cap of `~2.8M CKB` per single deposit.
 This hard-cap prevents [a certain form of DoS](#standard-deposit), while still leaving enough slack for the standard deposit CKB size to grow for well over a hundred of years.
-- The quantity of immediately preceding deposits is stored in `2 bytes`, this poses an hard-cap of `65535` deposits per receipt.
+- The quantity of deposits is stored in `2 bytes`, this poses an hard-cap of `65535` deposits per receipt.
 On the other side for simplicity [a transaction containing NervosDAO script is currently limited to `64` output cells](https://github.com/nervosnetwork/ckb-system-scripts/blob/814eb82c44f560dbdad2be97eb85464062920237/c/dao.c#L38-L41) so that processing is simplified.
 This limitation may be relaxed later on in a future NervosDAO script update.

 Summing up, in the first deposit phase, these rules must be followed: